 Oak Meadows Farm is a pasture-based, regenerative, diversified livestock farm on a small scale.
 They raise happy and healthy poultry and livestock using the natural methods they use in their operation.

 They run a farm store in addition to supplying high-quality meat to restaurants and butcher shops.
 Customers can visit the farm and purchase live chicks every Saturday from 10:00 a.m. to 2:00 p.m.
 They make sure that all of the products they sell have been responsibly raised in the purest and most natural conditions.

 - Location: 6285 Noble Oaks Ln, Ferndale, WA 98248

 Spring Creek Heritage Farms is a small family farm surrounded by evergreen forest.
 Their chickens are never exposed to the potentially harmful herbicides and pesticides used in industrial agriculture.

 Spring Creek Heritage Farms strives to provide the best in rare and lost heritage poultry genetics by raising them in large breeding programs entirely on-site at their farm.
-They are not NPIP certified, but they ship around Continental U.S.
+They are NPIP certified, and they ship around Continental U.S.

 |New Release: Hungarian Yellow||99||Straight Run chick|

 |Spitzhauben||$19||Straight Run chick|

 |Silver Bielefelder||$499-limited availability by request||Breeding Trio – 1 male chick & 2 female chicks|